-Tel Aviv might be the most well-known coastal city, but there’s so much to see outside of the Israel’s biggest metropolis.
+Tel Aviv might be the most well-known coastal city, but there’s so much to see outside of the Israel’s biggest metropolitan area.

-Even just ten minutes north of Tel Aviv is a stunning Crusader’s fortress of Apollonia, perched on the edge of seaside cliffs in the modern city of Herziliya.
+Just ten minutes north of Tel Aviv there is the stunning Crusader’s fortress of Apollonia, perched on the edge of seaside cliffs in the modern city of Herziliya.
 Apollonia was one of the most important fortresses and ports during the Crusader period, around 13th Century CE.
 The remains of an ancient castle and impressive moat system are still visible today, watching over a pristine and quiet beach.

 Farther north, beyond some of the most beautiful beaches Israel has to offer at Beit Yanai and Mikhmoret, we will arrive at the ancient city of Caesarea, with its huge Roman amphitheater and well-preserved bathhouses, fortresses, and port.
 More than a thousand years ago, gladiators battled for their lives and horse-drawn chariots raced through the Roman Hippodrome.
 Caesarea has the best-preserved remains of the complicated Roman-Byzantine water system, which piped water from an inland spring to the city of Caesarea, located 10 kilometers away.
 A new visitor’s center located in the ancient stables brings the region’s history to life with technology and video renditions of what the ruins looked like at their heyday.